istio/istio.io/content/en/docs/concepts/security/index.md

 ## Istio identity

 Identity is a fundamental concept of any security infrastructure.
-At the beginning of a service-to-service communication, the two parties must exchange credentials with their identity information for mutual authentication purposes.
+At the beginning of a workload-to-workload communication, the two parties must exchange credentials with their identity information for mutual authentication purposes.
-On the client side, the server's identity is checked against the [secure naming](/docs/concepts/security/#secure-naming) information to see if it is an authorized runner of the service.
+On the client side, the server's identity is checked against the [secure naming](/docs/concepts/security/#secure-naming) information to see if it is an authorized runner of the workload.
 On the server side, the server can determine what information the client can access based on the
 [authorization policies](/docs/concepts/security/#authorization-policies),
-audit who accessed what at what time, charge clients based on the services they used, and reject any clients who failed to pay their bill from accessing the services.
+audit who accessed what at what time, charge clients based on the workloads they used, and reject any clients who failed to pay their bill from accessing the workloads.

-In the Istio identity model, Istio uses the first-class service identity to determine the identity of a service.
-This gives great flexibility and granularity to represent a human user, an individual service, or a group of services.
-On platforms that do not have such identity available, Istio can use other identities that can group service instances, such as service names.
+The Istio identity model uses the first-class `service identity` to determine the identity of a request's origin.
+This model allows for great flexibility and granularity for service identities to represent a human user, an individual workload, or a group of workloads.
+On platforms without a service identity, Istio can use other identities that can group workload instances, such as service names.

-Use Istio service identities on different platforms:
+The following list shows examples of service identities that you can use on different
+platforms:

 - Kubernetes: Kubernetes service account
 - GKE/GCE: GCP service account